Ninjaneer87/andrejground-blog/src/content/blog/sliding-box-over-the-active-item.md

 ## The `List` component

-Now, we can create our `List` component which will hold a couple of items (buttons) we'll be using for the demo.
+Now, we can create `List` component which will hold a couple of items (buttons) we'll be using for the demo.

 When clicking the item, it becomes _active_ and the box slides over it.

-Also we want this effect to work on a list with a dynamic number of items, so we are adding a button just for that purpose.
+Also we want this effect to work on a list with a dynamic number of items, so we'll add another button just for that purpose.

 ```tsx
 /* List.tsx */